Jc-alt logo

 # Iterative BST insertion:

-# 2. At each node, compare val with node.val
+# - At each node, compare node.val with val

-# 3. Move left or right based on BST property
+# - Move left or right to maintain the BST property

 if not root: